ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: screen}

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
-For example, `https://{on-prem}.endpoint.com:{port number}/v1`
+For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}

 **Parameters to provide:**

-* NVMe Qualified Name (NQN) of the host configured in customer's environment.
+* NVMe Qualified Name (NQN) of the host configured in the customer's environment.
 The maximum supported length is 223 bytes.
 	* Flag: `--nqn NQN`

 * Name for the new host.
 Ensure that the new name is unique.
 	* Flag: `--name NAME`

-	If you do not specify a name for the new host, the system generates a name that is a hyphenated list of randomly-selected words.
+	If you do not specify a name for the new host, the system generates a name that is a hyphenated list of randomly selected words.
 	{: note}

 * The unique identifier of the volume to be mapped to this host.
 Must be in the form `['volume_id':'1a6b7274-678d-4dfb-8981-c71dd9d4daa5']`.